-- End of August: Group departs Miami for Havana, Cuba.
+- Monday, August 28th: Group departs Miami for Havana, Cuba.
 Group travel arrangements from Miami to Havana are made by the OIP through a travel agency specializing in travel to Cuba.

 - End of August - early September: Orientation conducted by CASA-Cuba and Casa de las Américas